SmartsquareGmbH/squit/README.md

 ./gradlew squitTest -Ptags=fast
 ```

-> You can also specify more tags by separating with a `,`.
+You can also specify more tags by separating with a `,`.
+Tags are then linked like an "and".
+If you specify `-Ptags=fast,mysuite` a test would need to have both tags to be included.
+If you want to have the semantics of an "or", use `-PtagsOr`.

 `Squit` also automatically tags your tests named on the folders they reside in.
 If you have a test in the folder `test1`, it would have the tag `test1` and could be run exclusively by invoking `./gradlew squitTest -Ptags=test1`